Weakly Learning to Match Experts in Online Community: Experiments

+Table \ref{table:res} lists the performance of all methods on the datasets.
+Overall, the proposed WeakFG clearly outperforms all the comparison methods by 1.5-10.7\% in terms of MAP.

+\vpara{How embeddings help?} Taking a closer look, we observed that the embedding-based methods (WMD and D2V) perform better than the other methods (LM and BM25) using only keywords.
+LDA can be also considered as an embedding-like algorithm by using topics.
+However its performance is not as good as expected.
+Both RankSVM and WeakFG leverage the embedding results and improve the prediction performance.

+\vpara{How correlations help?} One advantage of our model is the incorporation of correlations to deal with the sparsity problem.
+As the comparison, RankSVM considers users' responses, but does not consider correlations.
+WeakFG incorporates various correlations to propagate the responses throughout the graph model, and thus achieves better performance.

+\hide{ The advantages of our method over the other methods lie in two things.
+The first is WeakFG considers users' responses and also uses correlations to propagate the responses throughout the graph model to deal with the sparsity problem.
+(RankSVM also considers users' responses but cannot deal with the sparsity problem.)
+The second is that WeakFG incorporates the embedding results into the model, which further improves the performance. }

+\hide{ Our proposed model does better in real-world settings because it takes expert response into consideration.
+It also confirms the discovery in the survey~\cite{tite2007peer} that whether a reviewer agrees to review depends not only on expertise matching, but also on other factors.
+In addition, our model can outperform RankSVM.
+WeakFG leverages the correlation between experts and thus further improves the performance. }

-We compare the performance of all methods on three datasets.
-Table \ref{relevance} lists the performance comparison in three datasets.
-We find in Relevance, WMD significantly outperforms Jaccard and has the best performance of P@N within four methods.
+\hide{ We find in Expert, WMD significantly outperforms Jaccard and has the best performance of P@N within four methods.
 SVM-Rank and RankFG have lower P@N because the relevance between paper and reviewer mostly depends on content similarity while not other features and correlations.
 On the other hand, in Response, the proposed RankFG achieves the best result.
-RankFG leverages the reviewer correlation and thus improves the performance.
-It also confirms the discovery in the survey~\cite{tite2007peer} that whether a reviewer agrees to review depends not only on expertise matching, but also on other factors.
 In the Conference dataset, RankFG still outperforms other methods.
-It suggests that the RankFG can also be applied in conference paper-reviewer assigning.
+It suggests that the RankFG can also be applied in conference paper-reviewer assigning. }